-This article focuses on the parts of a business letter.
-What are the basic parts?
+This article focuses on the components of business letters and the most commonly used business letter format.
+What are the basic parts of the letter?
 What is essential?
 What is optional?
-And how do you format the parts?
+And how do you format each part of a letter?

-What Are the Seven Basic Parts of a Business Letter?
+What Is the Proper Format for a Business Letter?

 - Recipient’s address.
 Include the recipient’s address so that you have the information readily available for printing out the envelope.
 A full recipient address also helps ensure the letter doesn’t get lost in the office shuffle wherever you are sending it.
 The first line should be the name, including any honorifics such as Mr., Ms., Dr., etc. The second line is the recipient’s job title.
 Their company’s name goes on the third line.
 The remaining lines include street address, city, state, and ZIP code.